ui5-community/babel-plugin-transform-modules-ui5/README.md

 ### Converting ES modules (import/export) into sap.ui.define or sap.ui.require

-The plugin will wrap any code having import/export statements in an sap.ui.define.
+The plugin will wrap any code having import/export statements in `sap.ui.define`.
 If there is no import/export, it won't be wrapped.

 #### Static Import